 You are here

-This spring, discover an array of beautiful colors in Washington, DC.
+This spring, discover an array of beautiful and vibrant colors in the nation's capital.

 DC’s color palette is not confined to museums or its bounty of natural beauty.
 The city is filled with murals and street art, such as Lisa Marie Thalhammer's LOVE mural in Shaw, the Watermelon House on Q Street, the Marvin Gaye mural at 710 S Street, Union Market’s Heart Wall, James Bullough’s mind-bending work at 905 U Street (commissioned by The Phillips Collection) and Cory L. Stowers’ Paul Robeson mural.
 All showcase a variety of colors and ideas – and they’re all free to see.